signature-opensource/CK-Configuration/CK.Configuration/README.md

 Placeholders are extension points that are "empty" but can be substituted by actual configuration sections to create a new configuration structure that extends the original one.

-`ImmutableConfigurationSection` on which any configuration object relies is deeply immutable.
-It's not the section that changes but the immutable configuration objects built upon them that can give birth to modified version of themselves (this is the classical pattern with immutable structures).

 The [Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration](../Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md)
 documents this approach.